PetervanLunteren/EcoAssist/markdown/errors.md

 Let me know how that goes!

 USER: "We were able to get it all downloaded properly.
 Seems it was an issue with the Cuda version on our computer needing updated and some admin access issues."

+## GPU out of memory

+The error message is saying that the GPU is out of memory.
+In other words, it can't handle the workload.
+Apart from buying new hardware, there are a few things you can do.
+1. Increase the paging file size.
+See [FAQ 6 - point 1](https://github.com/PetervanLunteren/EcoAssist/blob/main/markdown/FAQ.md#faq-6-what-should-i-do-when-i-run-out-ofmemory).
+Please note that the rest of these FAQs are for model training, so are not necessarily applicable for your situation when deploying an existing model.
+2. Decrease the image size from 1280 to 640 at the 'Use custom image size' option in advanced mode.
+3. Select the 'Disable GPU processing' option in advanced mode.
+Processing will go slow, but at least it won't crash.